nass15456/CTFs/N0PSctf/Jojo Chat 2.md

 b'nassimmes;user|U\xccr\x1br\x93\xfcb\xbb5\xc5%\xb9k\x8dP\x8aJd\x10\xa6\xaa\xd3[\xc4r=\xbf\x18\xc9p\xa8'
 ```

-So our goal here is to create a fake token wich contains ;admin at the end, and to do that we have 2 issuses:
+So our goal here is to create a fake token which contains ;admin at the end, and to do that we have 2 issues:

-1- we can not create user with ; because of regex check
+1- we can not create user with ';' because of regex restrictions
 2- if we try to fake the token the system will verify the siganture using a secret as salt in the preimage of hash wich is uknown for us:

 ```python